hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 layout: "kubernetes"
 page_title: "Kubernetes: Getting Started with Kubernetes provider"
 description: |-
-  This guide focuses on scheduling Kubernetes resources like Pods, Replication Controllers, Services etc. on top of a properly configured and running Kubernetes cluster.
+  This guide focuses on configuring authentication to your existing Kubernetes cluster so that resources can be managed using the Kubernetes provider for Terraform.
 ---

 # Getting Started with Kubernetes provider